Nintendo Switch adds three indie games to launch lineup

 The other titles slated to be available in addition to Zelda include 1-2-Switch (28 minigames), Superbomberman R, Just Dance 2017, Skylanders Imaginators and I Am Setsuna.

-And if you want a sneak peek of the new indie games, Nintendo will be livestreaming a presentation of them on Friday, February 28 at 9am PT (noon ET, 5pm GMT and 3am AEDT).
+And if you want a sneak peek of the new indie games, Nintendo will be livestreaming a presentation of them on Friday, February 28 at 9 a.m.
+PT -- that's noon ET, 5 p.m.
+GMT and 3 a.m.
+AEDT.

 The announcement included some other information about the Switch eShop, including the news that Virtual Console games won't yet be available and that you'll have to perform a system update on launch day to access the store.